se5a/AuroraSaveMod/README.md

 # AuroraSaveMod
 Mod *Attempts* to vastly improves save times by threading the IO portion of the save. (currently not finished, not fully working, don't use unless you're wanting to develop this mod)

+Note: this will likely *never* be an "approved" mod, since it's saving to the database and potntialy creating issues that are hard to find. if you use this do not report bugs to steve.

 ## What it does:
 - Saves the game normaly (this is to allow us to compare the two save methods while developing).
 - Saves the game to in memory structs.